mariadb-corporation/MaxScale/PLUGIN_DEVELOPER_MANUAL.md

                       uint8_t *output, size_t output_len);
 ```

+Authenticators must communicate with the client or the backends and implement authentication.
+The authenticators can be divided to client and backend modules, although the two types are linked and must be used together.
+Authenticators are also dependent on the protocol modules.

 #### Filter and Router

 Filter and router APIs are nearly identical and are presented together.
+Since these are the modules most likely to be implemented by outside developers they are discussed in more detail.

 ```java
 INSTANCE* createInstance(SERVICE* service, char** options) void destroyInstance(INSTANCE* instance)
 ```

 `createInstance` should read the `options` and initialize an "instance" object for use with `service`.

-`destroyInstance` is called when the service using the module is deallocated.
+Often, simply saving the configuration values to fields is enough. `destroyInstance` is called when the service using the module is deallocated.
 It should free any resources claimed by the instance.
+All sessions created by this instance should be closed before calling the destructor.

 ```java
 void* newSession(INSTANCE* instance, MXS_SESSION* session)